lauracarballo/serverless-authentication/README.md

-# React authentication with AWS Lambda
+# Serverless authentication with AWS Lambda

-This is the repo for a blog entry on [dev.to]().
+This is the repo for a blog entry on [dev.to](https://dev.to/lauracarballo/serverless-authentication-with-aws-lambda-427m).

 ## Motivation